What are night sweats?

 You should also make an appointment with your GP if, along with night sweats, you also have:

-If your night sweats are menopausal, they may discuss treatment to relieve symptoms of the menopause, including HRT.
+If your night sweats are menopausal, they may discuss treatment to relieve your menopause symptoms, such as hormone replacement therapy (HRT).

 If your night sweats are a side effect of medication, your doctor may change your medication or alter the dosage.

 If anxiety is causing your night sweats, you may be referred for anxiety treatment, such as cognitive behavioural therapy (CBT).

 Hot flushes are sudden feelings of warmth, which can happen during the day or night.
 If they happen at night and cause you to sweat excessively, they are called night sweats.